 Having a HyFlex enabled classroom offers a variety of benefits for students, staff, and schools.
 One benefit of this teaching model is that it allows for students to adhere to social distancing guidelines.
 With students having the option to choose their instruction model, there will be overall lower in-person attendance rates (with the exception of an initial period of students being allowed back in class after months without in-person instruction) and schools can still maintain similar class sizes.
 Students who want to participate in class in-person will also see an improvement in their mental health since they have gone so long without face to face interaction with their classmates.

-Another benefit of the HyFlex format is that it increases student engagement.
+Another benefit of the HyFlex teaching model is that it increases student engagement.
 When courses are fully online with no set meeting dates, students are minimally engaged in the coursework.
-By adding HyFlex courses, students and instructors will be more engaged and interactive since there will be a more human connection beyond simply watching a recorded lecture.
+By adding HyFlex classrooms and courses, students and instructors will be more engaged and interactive since there will be a more human connection beyond simply watching a recorded lecture.
 With fewer students attending in-person courses, instructors have the potential to give more support to the students who need additional help.

 “HyFlex really opens up options for greater opportunity for learning and connection.
 We all know everyone learns differently; some need more personal attention, some like to work independently.
 By giving the option of being with the teacher, at home, or even having a teacher be able to be remote gives all of those opportunities”